mpizala/kxctl/README.md

 # Filter kubectl output with pipe-like syntax using the --grep flag
 kxctl exec -g "coredns|web-app" -- get pods -A

+# Interactive progress tracking: run a command and press Enter during execution
+# to see which clusters are currently being processed
+kxctl exec -i prod -- get pods  # Press Enter while waiting to see progress

+# Limit parallel execution to prevent kubelogin or authentication issues
+kxctl exec -p 3 -i prod -- get pods
 ```

 ## License